MattMckenzy/Homehook/README.md

 UserMappings:0:HomeAssistant | | A user's HomeAssistant username.
 UserMappings:0:Google | | A user's Google username (i.e. e-mail address).
 UserMappings:0:Spoken |  | Any spoken names or nicknames to represent the user (comma delimited supported).
+Services:Gotify:ServiceUri | | Gotify's service uri.
 Services:Gotify:Header | X-Gotify-Key | Gotify's authentication header to use (the default is typically correct).
-Services:Gotify:ServiceUri | | Gotify's service uri.
-Services:Gotify:Token | | Gotify's authentication token.
+Services:Gotify:AccessToken | | Gotify's authentication token.
 Services:Gotify:Priority | 4 | The minimum level of log to post to Gotify (1: Debug; 2: Information; 3: Warning; 4: Error; 5: Off;).
+Services:Jellyfin:ServiceUri | | Jellyfin's service uri.
 Services:Jellyfin:Header | X-Emby-Token | Jellyfin's authentication header to use (the default is typically correct).
-Services:Jellyfin:ServiceUri | | Jellyfin's service uri.
-Services:Jellyfin:Token | | Jellyfin's authentication token.
+Services:Jellyfin:AccessToken | | Jellyfin's authentication token.
 Services:Jellyfin:DefaultUser | | The default user to use if the search term doesn't specify one.
 Services:Jellyfin:DefaultDevice | | The default device to use if the search term doesn't specify one.
 Services:Jellyfin:DefaultOrder | Newest | The default media item order to use if the search term doesn't specify one (Continue, Shuffle, Oldest, Newest, Shortest or Longest).